Explicit formulas for the Riesz energy of the $N$th roots of unity: Abstract

 \section{Abstract}

-In the paper the author, Hardin and Saff [Bull.
+The paper Brauchart, Hardin and Saff [Bull.
 Lond.
 Math.
 Soc.
-41 (2009), no. 4] we provided the complete asymptotic expansions of the Riesz $s$-energy of the $N$th roots of unity.
-In this note the exact formulas (valid for all $N \geq 2$) are obtained for $s$ is an even integer.
-Explicit representations of the coefficients of the powers of $N$ are derived by direct computations.
-In the case of positive $s$ a continuous modified energy approximation of the Riesz energy is used.
+41(4) (2009)] gives the complete asymptotic expansions of the Riesz $s$-energy of the $N$th roots of unity which form a universally optimal distribution of points on the unit circle in the sense of Cohn and Kumar [J. Amer.
+Math.
+Soc.
+20 (2007)].
+Here, exact formulas (valid for all $N \geq 2$) are obtained for the case when $s$ is an even integer.
+In the case of the singular Riesz $s$-potential $1/r^s$, $r$ the Euclidean distance between two points, a continuous modified energy approximation of the Riesz energy is used.
 Stirling numbers of the first kind, Eulerian numbers and special values of partial Bell polynomials play a central role.
-A number of identities between these quantities are shown.
+Several identities between these quantities are shown.